 Program overview

-• The program is available both on campus and online, providing flexibility for students.
+• The program is available in both on-campus and online formats.

 Featured Experiences

-The Bachelor of Arts in Interdisciplinary Studies offers several unique experiences that enhance the learning journey:
+The Bachelor of Arts in Interdisciplinary Studies offers several unique experiences that enhance learning:

 Career Options